Mary Rand

-Mary Denise Rand, MBE (née Bignal; born 10 February 1940) is a British former track and field athlete.
-She won the long jump at the 1964 Summer Olympics by breaking the world record, the first British female to win an Olympic gold medal in track and field.
-Until Emma Finucane in 2024, she was the only British female athlete to win three medals in a single Games.
+Mary Denise Rand (née Bignal; 10 February 1940 - 26 March 2026) was an English athlete who excelled at jumping, hurdles and the pentathlon.
+She won the long jump at the 1964 Summer Olympics by breaking the world record, the first British female to win an Olympic gold medal in athletics.
+Until 2024, Rand was the only British female athlete to win three medals in a single Olympics.

 Early life

-Mary Rand is the daughter of Eric and Hilda Bignal.
-She was born and grew up in Wells, Somerset, England.
-At 16, Millfield School offered her an athletics scholarship.
-She excelled in all sports and won All-England Schools' titles.
+She was born Mary Bignal on 10 February 1940 in Wells in Somerset, where she grew up.
+Her father, Eric Bignal, was a chimney sweep and window cleaner while her mother, Hilda, was a nurse.
+Millfield School, which has educated many Olympic athletes, offered her an athletics scholarship when she was 16.
+She excelled in all sports and won All-England Schools' titles but was expelled for a romantic dalliance with a former pupil of the school.
 She was outstanding at high jump, long jump and hurdles.
-In 1956, she was a guest of the Olympic squad at a training camp in Brighton, where she beat Britain's best high jumpers.
+She was a guest of the Olympic squad at a training camp in Brighton in 1956, where she beat Britain's best high jumpers.